 April and May are the peak periods for tree blossom, during which time the majority of flowering, ornamental cherry trees will be covered in blousy blooms.
 But which is best?
 With so many to choose from, you might want to utilise the coveted Royal Horticultural Society (RHS) Award of Garden Merit (AGM) to help you select.
 Weve sorted ten of the best AGM ornamental cherries one of which could come to a garden near you.
 Early spring is the perfect time to plant, but you can plant container-grown trees at any time of year, provided you are prepared to water them regularly.

-Palm trees are good for the health, and boost the spirits too.
-But what is it about palm trees that give so much pleasure?
+What is it about palm trees that give so much pleasure?
+Is it because they evoke a hoiday mood?
+And are they hardy in the UK?
 Here is a selection of four hardy palms for UK gardens and three excellent palm varieties for indoors too.
 Just be aware that some palm trees are difficult to source due to plant passport requirements to help guard against pests and diseases.Read more